jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 const arr = [ [ 1, 2, [ 3 ] ], 4, 5];
 arr.flat(1); //-> [ 1, 2, [ 3 ], 4, 5 ]
 ```

+`flat` creates a new array and does not modify the original one.

 #### `Array.prototype.includes`